Commander-in-chief: Serbia

 In accordance with the law, the president of Serbia is the commander-in-chief of Armed Forces and in command of the military.
-He appoints, promotes and recalls officers of the Army of Serbia.
+He appoints, promotes and recalls officers of the Armed Forces of Serbia.

 Slovenia

-In Slovenia, the commander-in-chief is formally the president of Slovenia, although he or she does not exercise this position in peacetime.
-Instead, this role is usually assumed by the minister of defence.
+In Slovenia, the commander-in-chief is formally the president of Slovenia.
+In peacetime, the role of commander in chief is usually assumed by the minister of defence.

 South Africa

 Chapter 11, section 202(1) of the Constitution of South Africa states that the president of South Africa is the commander-in-chief of the South African National Defence Force.
 The constitution places conditions on when and how that power may be employed and requires regular reports to the Parliament of South Africa.

 South Korea

-In accordance with the Constitution of the Republic of Korea, the Commander-in-Chief and the Supreme Authority on all military matters is the President of South Korea.
+In accordance with the Constitution of the Republic of Korea, the commander-in-chief and the supreme authority on all military matters is the president of South Korea.